 Experienced composer, arranger, and Making Music volunteer Martin Jones lists his top tips on arranging music for your group.

 Written to commemorate 100 years since the First World War, Patricks Hawes’ new choral work, The Great War Symphony, (scored for SATB choir, orchestra and soloists) is available to Making Music member groups with an exclusive 15% discount until December 2020.

 Our members can receive an exclusive discount on these works by Carl Orff and Jonathan Dove until 31 August 2018.

 The selection includes fantastic contemporary works by composers such as Cecilia Mcdowall and John Rutter as well as modern classics by Holst and Mussorgsky.

 A discount on selected orchestral works and child-friendly music ideal for family concerts.

 The MPA Code of Fair Practice lays out the rules for copying and arranging copyrighted music, including the situations in which it’s permissible to make emergency photocopies.

-If you perform music in copyright then you will need to pay Performing Rights fees.
-We have plenty of guidance on this tagged PRS.
+If you perform music in copyright then you will need to various licenses and permissions in place.